 Houston Jones Act Attorney

-Call One of the Best Jones Act Injury Lawyers in Houston
+Call a Winning Jones Act Injury Lawyer in Houston

 Maritime law is VERY specialized and has evolved over the last 200 years in the United States.
 Only accident lawyers trained and experienced in that area are familiar with the rules and laws that apply.
 Joe Stephens is double-board certified in two areas which demonstrates his knowledge and competence to try cases involving this field.
 He has extensive experience handling maritime cases.
 He has recovered millions of dollars in trials and settlements involving offshore claims.
 Each case rises and falls on its on merits, and your recovery, if any, must stand on its own merits.
 But Joe Stephens has the competency to let you know what your case may be worth.